3mdeb/news-and-ideas/post.md

 ------------

 We can also make conditional jumps. `EFLAGS` register is used for that.
-For example if we call
+For example, if we call

 ```
     sub $5, %rax
 ```

-except of substracting `RAX`, specific bit of `EFLAGS` will be set to 1 if %rax will become 0 (ie. was 5 in the first place) and other if it becomes negative.
+except substracting `RAX`, specific bit of `EFLAGS` will be set to 1 if %rax will become 0 (ie. was 5 in the first place) and other if it becomes negative.
 There are instructions that make jump according to `EFLAGS` bits and special `CMP` instruction which sets `EFLAGS` like `SUB` but doesn't store the result.
-Similarly `TEST` does `AND` without storing result (usually used for bit fields).
+Similarly `TEST` does `AND` without storing the result (usually used for bit fields).

 ```
 cmp $5, %rax